nydus/heroprotocol/README.md

 - message events
 - tracker events

-heroprotocol can be used as a base-build-specific library to decode binary blobs, or it can be run as a standalone tool to pretty print information from supported replay files.
+**heroprotocol** can be used as a base-build-specific library to decode binary blobs, or it can be run as a standalone tool to pretty print information from supported replay files.

-The latest version of this library has been tested and passed with builds 44256 and higher of HoTS replays.
-Although it is unlikely that you should encounter any issues for older versions, no testing has been done for any replays older than 44256.
+The latest version of this library has been tested and passed with build 44256 of HoTS replays.
+Although it is unlikely that you should encounter any issues for older versions, no testing has been done for any replays older than 44256 nor future replays.

-Note that heroprotocol does not expose game balance information or provide any kind of high level analysis of replays; it's meant to be just the first tool in the chain for your data mining application.
+Note that **heroprotocol** does not expose game balance information or provide any kind of high level analysis of replays; it's meant to be just the first tool in the chain for your data mining application.

 As of version 2.0, MacOS and Linux are using a compiled library (e.g. C++, as opposed to interpreted library, e.g. Javascript) for extraction ([`storm-replay`](https://github.com/nydus/storm-replay)) and results in about 40% faster processing.
 If you are on Windows, please upgrade.